 One of my favorite pursuits in the world, is to follow rabbit holes on the Internet.
 The best way I can characterize this is as a combination of releasing your mind out in to a therapeutic state of play/curiosity, and also developing ADHD at the same time.

-You start at one interesting place1, and then follow the next thought, or link, or video, or artist and just fall into the flow as you thirst for more ideas you've never even heard of.
+You start at one interesting place[n], and then follow the next thought, link, or video, or artist and just fall into the flow as you thirst for more ideas you've never even heard of.
 Before you know it, it's 5am, you have work tomorrow, or some essay to write, or some project to finish.
 Reality peels you away from your computer.
 For now.
-You'll be back in a couple days to continue this never-ending quest.
+You'll be back in a couple days to continue this never-ending quest

 [A] man cannot search either for what he knows or for what he does not know[.]
 He cannot search for what he knows--since he knows it, there is no need to search--nor for what he does not know, for he does not know what to look for.

 He essentially describes that moment when you don't know how to solve or even figure out where to begin to put the problem into words or a question that makes it conducive to solving.